tracetronic/ecu-test_custom-checks/README.md

 For a manual execution of the CustomChecks for a specific package or project, simply click on the button shown under [First Check Run](#first-check-run).
 There, you can also choose whether the whole package tree should be checked recursively.

 #### Automation via API
-For automation purposes, such as usage within a CI, you can use the ECU-TEST REST-API.
-You can find the REST-API Swagger documentation of you local ECU-TEST instance under _http[]()://127.0.0.1:5050/api/v1/ui/_.
+For automation purposes, such as usage within a CI, you can use the ecu.test REST-API.
+You can find the REST-API Swagger documentation of you local ecu.test instance under _http[]()://127.0.0.1:5050/api/v1/ui/_.
 With the _/checks_ endpoint, you can create check execution orders and retrieve information about the result of the checks.
 The following code snippet shows an example in [Python](https://www.python.org/):

 ```Python